 Incoming students are assigned a faculty advisor but are strongly encouraged to find a faculty chair and committee members who best fit with their interests and topic area.
 As students take courses from various faculty members, they are better informed to make changes.
-When students want to make changes, they need to talk with both their current advisor/chair/committee members and also with whomever they want to advise their course of study and/or chair or hold membership on their dissertation committee.
+When students want to make changes, they need to talk with both their current advisor/chair/committee members and with the potential new advisor/chair/committee members.
 If an advisor should leave the University of Arizona or retire, the student is responsible to find another advisor.